damianhakert/damianhakert.github.io/source/_posts/2016-03-22-a-brief-history-of-gitlab-workhorse.markdown

 [Unicorn](http://unicorn.bogomips.org/) Ruby web server.
-I am a fan of Unicorn because it makes application resource leaks manageable and because it has served GitLab well for a long time by patching up problems for which we found or find too hard to solve 'properly'.
+I am a fan of Unicorn because it makes application resource leaks manageable and because it has served GitLab well for a long time by patching up problems which we found or find too hard to solve 'properly'.
 (I am known to growl at people who suggest swapping out Unicorn for another web server in GitLab.)